collective-soundworks/soundworks-max/README.md

 ## Running the example

-1. From the overview click `soundworks.shared-state`.
+1. From the overview click `soundworks.shared-state`
 2. Start the soundworks server by opening the `soundworks.example.server`
 and follow the instructions.